Iota Alpha Pi: History

-Historian Marianne Sanua recounts the life of Iota Alpha Pi in her book, Going Greek: Jewish College Fraternities in the United States, 1895-1945.
-The sorority was "not for the especially popular, affluent, or snobbish, but just a group of good friends" (p.
-81) The American Jewish Yearbook 5692 describes the sorority as Jewish in a positive way".
+Historian Marianne Sanua notes, that Iota Alpha Pi "not for the especially popular, affluent, or snobbish, but just a group of good friends".
+The American Jewish Yearbook 5692 describes the sorority as Jewish in a positive way".

-By 1966, Iota Alpha Pi had granted a total 23 charters.
+By 1966, Iota Alpha Pi had granted a total of 23 charters.
 A report by Wilson Heller indicates that the sorority was strong until 1968.
-Its national philanthropy wasNational Philanthropy: Muscular Dystrophy Heller posits that the sorority saw dramatic declines in membership, particularly with the cessation of the "Christians only" clause in non-Jewish organizations.
-As of June 1, 1967 an NPC report indicated that Iota Alpha Pi had eleven chapters, eight alumnae groups and 5,802 sisters and thirteen chapters, eght alumnae groups, and 6,204 members as of June 1, 1969.
+Its national philanthropy was muscular dystrophy.
+Heller posits that the sorority saw dramatic declines in membership, particularly with the cessation of the "Christians only" clause in non-Jewish organizations.
+As of June 1, 1967, a National Panhellenic Conference report indicated that Iota Alpha Pi had eleven chapters, eight alumnae groups, and 5,802 sisters and thirteen chapters, eight alumnae groups, and 6,204 members as of June 1, 1969.

 In 1969, Iota Alpha Pi established new chapters at the University of Maryland College Park and Hunter College Park Avenue.
-In July 1971, the international headquarters voted to disband Iota Alpha Pi (Heller).
-Two chapters went on to affiliate into other national sororities.
+In July 1971, the international headquarters voted to disband Iota Alpha Pi.
+Two chapters went on to affiliate with other national sororities.
 The Beta Alpha chapter at Penn State joined Alpha Epsilon Phi, while the Upsilon chapter at Rider University eventually affiliated with Delta Phi Epsilon.

-As of 2008, some alumni continue to hold reunions and other events.
+As of 2008, some alumnae continue to hold reunions and other events.
 However, no formal organization exists to coordinate these gatherings.

-In October 2023, Barbara Cardarelli and Cheyanne Weiner restarted Iota Alpha Pi's Alpha chapter at Hunter with the support of Alumni from multiple chapters.
+In October 2023, Barbara Cardarelli and Cheyanne Weiner re-established Iota Alpha Pi's Alpha chapter at Hunter College with the support of alumnae from multiple chapters.

 Symbols

 The original name of the sorority was J.A.P.
-Their publication was The J.A.P.
+Their bi-annual publication was The J.A.P.
 Bulletin.
-With the name change to Iota Alpha Pi, the magazine was also renamed The Heights.
+With the name change to Iota Alpha Pi, the magazine was renamed The Heights.

-The first official badge was a scarlet horizontal diamond surrounded by seed pearls, with the Greek letters Ι, Α, and Π in gold.
-Above the Α, in gold, was a skull and crossbones.
-Later versions of the badge included two full blown roses at the points of the diamond.
+The first official badge was a scarlet horizontal diamond surrounded by seed pearls, with the Greek letters "ΙΑΠ" in gold.
+Above the "Α", in gold, was a skull and crossbones.
+Later versions of the badge included two full-blown roses at the points of the diamond.

-Its colors are red and black.
+Iota Alpha Pi's colors were red and black.
 As of 1931, the sorority used in " a diamond of scarlet surrounded by jewels" where a crest would otherwise be used.
-The flower was a red rose, each new member is given a rose at the end of the installation ceremony.
+Its flower was a red rose; each new member is given a rose at the end of the installation ceremony.

 Chapters

-Chapters of Iota Alpha Pi include the following.
-Active chapters are indicated in bold.
-Inactive chapters are in italics.
+Chapters of Iota Alpha Pi include the following, with active chapters indicated in bold and inactive chapters and institutions are in italics.

-The Archive notes a 1969 colony as a separate chapter from Alpha and Beta at Hunter College, Park Avenue, but this group did not charter.
-This appears to be an error and should be clarified as simply an attempt to reestablish itself on the sorority's first campus.